VaslavTchitcherine/video-feedback/README.md

 --noise=<float>,<float>
 The first value in the range [0,1] specifies how much noise is to be applied to each pixel.
-For each color channel of each pixel a random number [-1,1] is added to that color value, if another independent random number in the range [0,1] generated for that pixel exceeds the value of the 2nd supplied parameter.
+For each color channel of each pixel a random number [-1,1], scaled by the first noise parameter, is added to that color value, if another independent random number in the range [0,1] generated for that pixel exceeds the value of the 2nd supplied parameter.
 So the first parameter can be thought of as the noise level, and the second a mutation parameter indicating what fraction of the color values will be mutated by noise.